Skip to Content

 DefinitionStudy of diseases, their causes, and effects

-Main BranchesAnatomical, Clinical, Hematology, Microbiology, Immunology
+Main BranchesAnatomical, Clinical, Hematology, Microbiology, Immunology, Molecular

 PurposeDiagnosis, prevention, treatment monitoring